jschmuec/shardable_ledger/README.md

-Distributed Ledger

-DL is an implemenation of a ledger that works without multi-document transactions by adopting an epoch-based consistency strategy.
+Shardable Ledger (SL) is an implemenation of a ledger that works without multi-document transactions by adopting an epoch-based consistency strategy.
 This allows to run an efficient ledger on a distributed database.
 Do not confuse this with distributed ledgers which are based on blockchain algorithms.

 Each credit transfer is decompossed into multiple steps: